Cyberbanking

 Through Mobile Banking, you can:

-- Transfer fund to other bank in Singapore via GIRO
+• Transfer fund to other banks in Singapore via FAST/NON-FAST

 This service is currently free of charge.
 However, charges may be incurred by your mobile network provider.
 Please contact your mobile network provider for details of SMS charges.